xubiod/dumb-lang-test/REFERENCE.md

 ---

 ## Special Instructions
-These are basic instructions that are mainly used for pseudo instructions, they aren't restricted though
+These are basic instructions that are mainly used for pseudo instructions, they aren't restricted by default though (with some caveats in some instances)

 #### ReplaceToSpecial `rtspl`
 Copys value at `mp` to memory location 0xFF